-Kenya has expressed its intention to place a reservation for the entirety of Article 5 of the MLI not to apply with respect to all its covered tax agreements (CTAs) since Kenya's domestic law as well as DTAs apply the credit method for elimination of double taxation instead of what is proposed in the MLI, which is the exemption method.
+Kenya has expressed its intention to place a reservation for the entirety of Article 5 of the MLI with respect to all its covered tax agreements (CTAs) since Kenya's domestic law as well as DTAs apply the credit method for elimination of double taxation instead of what is proposed in the MLI, which is the exemption method.

-Kenya places a reservation against the provisions to file a Mutual Agreement Procedure (MAP) in either of the contracting States.
-Instead, the taxpayer will be allowed to file a case where he is resident, and that State will notify the other State.
-This is also because the resident State can give unilateral relief.
+Kenya places a reservation against the provisions to file a Mutual Agreement Procedure (MAP) in either of the contracting states.
+Instead, the taxpayer will be allowed to file a case where he is resident, and that state will notify the other state.
+This is also because the resident state can give unilateral relief.
 Kenya chooses not to apply Part VI of the MLI, which contains provisions on mandatory binding arbitration.
-This is mainly due to the constraints that this particular Part will place on our country in terms of costs and capacity.
+This is mainly due to the constraints that this particular part will place on our country in terms of costs and capacity.